Centurion: The Black Amex

 If you finally get an invite, how much will you need to fork out for the luxury?
 It all depends on your location but the annual fee is generally a few thousand dollars.
 In Australia the annual fee is $4,300 and in the US, the fee is $2,500 with a one-off joining fee of $5,000.
 Keep in mind also that all Centurion cardholders must pay the balance of the card at the end of each month – you cannot carry forward the bill to the following month.
 If you’re invited, you will also receive a stunning invite pack (see image) to fit the occasion.

 Some cardholders have criticised the dwindling Centurion offering in recent years and with a growing centurion membership base – the exclusivity feel is losing its finesse.
 Further, some of the benefits of years past are no longer available and the cost/benefit ratio is wearing thin.
-However we are think that the Centurion is really a status symbol and really, If you can afford to have it, and you’re invited – then why not?
+However we think that the Centurion is merely a status symbol and really, If you can afford to have it, and you’re invited – then why not?
 If you have that much money chances are a $5000 annual fee won’t break the bank.

 Do you know someone with a black amex?